CodingNomads/Non_Discrimination_and_Anti_Harassment_Policy/Non-Discrimination_and_Anti-Harassment_Policy.md

 Examples of gender-based harassment forbidden by this policy include (1) offensive sex-oriented verbal kidding, teasing or jokes; (2) repeated unwanted sexual flirtations, advances or propositions; (3) verbal abuse of a sexual nature; (4) graphic or degrading comments about an individual’s appearance or sexual activity; (5) offensive visual conduct, including leering, making sexual gestures, the display of offensive sexually suggestive objects or pictures, cartoons or posters; (6) unwelcome pressure for sexual activity; (7) offensively suggestive or obscene letters, notes or invitations; or (8) offensive physical contact such as patting, grabbing, pinching, or brushing against another’s body.

+## BULLYING

+No one likes a bully.
+Don't be a bully.

+Bullying is unwanted, aggressive behavior that involves a real or perceived power imbalance.
+The behavior is repeated, or has the potential to be repeated, over time.
+Both those who are bullied and who bully others may have serious, lasting problems.

+In order to be considered bullying, the behavior must be aggressive and include:

+- An Imbalance of Power: persons who bully use their power—such as physical strength, access to embarrassing information, or popularity—to control or harm others.
+Power imbalances can change over time and in different situations, even if they involve the same people.
+- Repetition: Bullying behaviors happen more than once or have the potential to happen more than once.
+- Bullying includes actions such as making threats, spreading rumors, attacking someone physically or verbally, and excluding someone from a group on purpose.

+### Types of Bullying

+Verbal bullying is saying or writing mean things.
+Verbal bullying includes:
+- Teasing
+- Name-calling
+- Inappropriate sexual comments
+- Taunting
+- Threatening to cause harm

+Social bullying, sometimes referred to as relational bullying, involves hurting someone’s reputation or relationships.
+Social bullying includes:
+- Leaving someone out on purpose
+- Telling other children not to be friends with someone
+- Spreading rumors about someone
+- Embarrassing someone in public

+Physical bullying involves hurting a person’s body or possessions.
+Physical bullying includes:
+- Hitting/kicking/pinching
+- Spitting
+- Tripping/pushing
+- Taking or breaking someone’s things
+- Making mean or rude hand gestures

+CodingNomads has a zero-tolerance policy in regards to bullying.
+Don't be a bully.
+CodingNomads reserves the right to terminate the employment or course registration status of anyone who is found to be bullying anyone associated to CodingNomads.

 ## REPORTING PROCEDURES

 Any employee who believes he or she has experienced or witnessed any conduct that is in violation of this policy should report that concern to Ryan & Kim Desmond immediately.
 This policy does not require reporting harassment to any individual who is creating the harassment.